jvsoe/decoupled/readme.md

 ## Entries
-An entry is a Django model with arbitrary fields like `text` and `number`.
+An Entry is a Django model with arbitrary fields like `text` and `number`.
 The app contains a table of all entries in the database.

 ## API